codeunion/photo-gallery-cli/README.md

 > **PRO TIP**: when searching for information about HTML (or the DOM, or JavaScript), prefix your queries with `mdn` (for "Mozilla Developer Network").
 They're the best in the business.

-Solution to v0.2.
+Example solution for v0.2.
 [TODO: add link to tag v0.2]

 ### [v0.3] Generate a full, valid HTML page

-Ok
+Now that you can create an image tag successfully, it should not be too difficult to add some more HTML to the mix, making it a valid HTML page with tags like `<title>` and `<body>`.

+**Extend your program so that it will print a full HTML page with the image nested inside of the `<body>` tag.**

+When you are finished, running this command

 ```shell
 $ ruby gallery.rb my-pic.jpg
 ```